shenbinqian/PLODv2-CLM4AbbrDetection/README.md

 # PLODv2: Character-level Language Models for Abbreviation and Long-form Detection
-This repository contains the code and PLODv2 dataset to train character-level language models (CLMs) for abbreviation and long-form detection released with our LREC-COLING 2024 publication (coming soon).
+This repository contains the code and PLODv2 dataset to train character-level language models (CLMs) for abbreviation and long-form detection released with our paper [Using character-level models for efficient abbreviation and long-form detection](https://aclanthology.org/2024.lrec-main.270/) at LREC-COLING 2024.

 ## Installation